ibexa/documentation-developer/docs/api/field_type_reference.md

 |-----------|---------------|----------------|
 | `Content query` | `ezcontentquery`   | `string`        |

-The Content query Field Type is available via the eZ Platform Query Field Type Bundle provided by the [ezplatform-query-fieldtype](https://github.com/ezsystems/ezplatform-query-fieldtype) package.
+The Content query Field Type is available via the Query Field Type Bundle provided by the [ezplatform-query-fieldtype](https://github.com/ezsystems/ezplatform-query-fieldtype) package.

 For information on the Field Type's usage, see [Query Field Type in controller documentation](../guide/controllers.md#query-field-type).